-While you’re staying in the Comox Valley, ask at the Vancouver Island Visitor Centre for recommended hiking trails and trail maps where you can learn more about the countless kilometers of hiking trails that will introduce you to the picturesque island and alpine wilderness.
+While you’re staying in the Comox Valley, ask at the Vancouver Island Visitor Centre for recommended hiking trails and trail maps where you can learn more about the countless kilometres of hiking trails that will introduce you to the picturesque island and alpine wilderness.
 There are more than 40 municipal parks in Courtenay and Comox with forest trails that are easily accessible and offer a wide variety of terrains to explore.
 Self-guided hiking trails routes also offer an informative way to explore the local area.

 Cumberland hiking should definitely be on your list!
 Renowned for its forest trails, Cumberland attracts hikers and bike enthusiasts from all over to explore and take part in annual cross country and mountain biking events.
 With numerous provincial parks close by, you can hike through a pristine sub-alpine meadow for amazing photography opportunities of wildflowers, bird watching opportunities, and wilderness adventures.
 Or, take the chairlift to the top of Mount Washington for a magnificent view of the entire Comox Valley framed by the deep blue of the Georgia Strait and the mainland's Coast Mountain Range.
 Whether you enjoy hiking for the afternoon or want to plan an epic exploration, the Comox Valley beckons to be explored on foot.